 Often critics argue that in “On the Jews and Their Lies” Luther was repudiating his earlier pro-Jewish statements.

-Even when Luther discussed one of the most extreme questions of whether the authorities should expel the Jews from the country, he still acknowledged a special status of Jews over Gentiles.
+Even when the older Luther discussed one of the most extreme questions of whether the authorities should expel the Jews from the country, he still acknowledged a special status of Jews over Gentiles.
 He wrote to Josel von Rosheim that nothing would prevent the misery of exile unless “you accept your cousin and Lord, the beloved crucified Jesus, along with us heathens.”
 This statement provides a strong point of continuity with his earlier statements in which he upholds the Jewishness of Jesus and the Jews as his wayward people.
 The historical context of Luther’s statement is also significant.
 Luther was responding to Rosheim’s request that Luther help protect the Jews against exile.
 He appealed to Luther specifically because he knew that Luther did not share in the common anti-semitic attitude and was often ridiculed by Catholics as a “friend of the Jews.”

-In his reply to Rosheim he also wrote, “Would you kindly accept my advice,…Because for the sake of the crucified Jew, whom no one shall take from me, I would gladly do my best for all you Jews, unless you should use my favor for your stubbornness.
+In his reply to Rosheim he also wrote, “Would you kindly accept my advice….Because for the sake of the crucified Jew, whom no one shall take from me, I would gladly do my best for all you Jews, unless you should use my favor for your stubbornness.
 This is what you should know.”

 That Luther recognized the familial relation of Jews and Christ establishes a sharp discontinuity with the widely-held Nazi belief that Jesus was Aryan not Jewish.
 H. S. Chamberlain’s book The Foundations of the Nineteenth Century was probably the most influential anti-semitic work on this question.
 He wrote: “The probability that Christ was no Jew, that he had not a drop of genuinely Jewish blood in his veins, is so great that it is almost equivalent to a certainty.”
-As influential as this work was it was only one of many denying the Jewishness of Christ.
+As influential as this work was, it was only one of many at the time denying the Jewishness of Christ.

 Luther’s last statement on the Jews is found in his final sermon just three days before his death.
 In this sermon he writes, “we want to practice Christian love toward them [the Jews] and pray that they convert.”